LiavHackmon/eks-flask-devops-project/README.md

 Note: This endpoint is dynamically created by AWS and may change when infrastructure is destroyed and recreated.

-To retrieve your current endpoint: kubectl get svc -n ingress-nginx
+To retrieve your current endpoint: kubectl get svc -n ingress-nginx.
 Look for the EXTERNAL-IP under the ingress-nginx-controller service.

 ---